umgbhalla/starred/README.md

 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [gabotechs/graphqxl](https://github.com/gabotechs/graphqxl) - GraphQXL is a new language built on top of the GraphQL syntax that extends the original language with some additional features useful for creating scalable and big server side schemas.
 This repository
-- [argmin-rs/argmin](https://github.com/argmin-rs/argmin) - Mathematical optimization in pure Rust
+- [argmin-rs/argmin](https://github.com/argmin-rs/argmin) - Numerical optimization in pure Rust
 - [sirupsen/napkin-math](https://github.com/sirupsen/napkin-math) - Techniques and numbers for estimating system's performance from first-principles
 - [teloxide/teloxide](https://github.com/teloxide/teloxide) - 🤖 An elegant Telegram bots framework for Rust
 - [hyperium/h2](https://github.com/hyperium/h2) - HTTP 2.0 client & server implementation for Rust.